- The Pathway

 The ETP is financially supported by Sport England with the aim of increasing the number of entry-level athletes achieving a pre-determined performance standard to underpin the Pentathlon GB Pathway at grass roots level in England.

 It is an opportunity for willing individuals to engage in training for Modern Pentathlon, to acquire necessary technical skills and improve general fitness.
-Commitment to training is essential because the most important objective is to 'learn to train'.
-That is an elementary requirement for any entry-level athlete to progress through the Pentathlon GB Pathway system to sporting excellence.
+Commitment to training is essential because the most important objective is to 'learn to train' followed by ‘learning to compete’.
+These are elementary requirements for any entry-level athlete to progress through the Pentathlon GB Pathway system to sporting excellence.

 ETP athletes voluntarily accept that they will make the best efforts to fulfil a regular training schedule, taking into consideration geographic location, school demands, and training facility availability to create a realistic and achievable training programme.